simondixit/siono-challenge-app/README.md

 - Insert a number inside the input beside the Submit button.
 - Click on Submit button to send the request to the API.
 - Wait to see the result in the area below.

-# Any improvements?

-- Implement unit testing for the client side.
-- Set up a bundle para produccion